IanHeinrich/stellaris-galaxy-forge/docs/user-guide.md

 - A star's page opens with its type and size to edit, as [Stars and empires](#stars-and-empires) describes.
 Any other body's page shows its class and size instead.
-- Deposits show the game's own art and the district capacity they add up to, one row per type: what each yields, or what it does while unworked.
-  A blocked deposit carries a blocker mark, the tech and resources that clear it, and how long clearing takes.
+- Deposits are shown with the game's own art and the district capacity they add up to, one row per type: what each one yields, or what it does while unworked.
+A blocked deposit shows a blocker mark, the tech and resources needed to clear it, and how long clearing takes.
-- Modifiers follow, each with what it changes and how many days are left.
+- Modifiers come next, each with what it changes and how many days are left.
-- Moons are listed below that and open their own pages the same way.
+- Moons are listed below and open their own pages the same way.
-- An owned planet has a Colony section: its owner, designation, when it was colonised, and its pops, split by species.
+- A colonised planet has a Colony section: its owner, designation, when it was colonised, and its pops by species.

 The breadcrumb above the page goes back: "‹" for one step, a name in it for that page, or "Galaxy" for the whole map.

 ### Symmetry

-The Symmetry button under the tools, or M, repeats your edits about the galaxy centre, as a mirror or a 2 to 8-fold rotation.
+The Symmetry button under the tools, or M, mirrors your edits around the centre of the galaxy or repeats them 2 to 8 times around it.

 ## Make a scenario

-A static galaxy scenario is a `.txt` file the game can start a new campaign from instead of a random galaxy.
-There are three ways to make
+A static galaxy scenario is a `.txt` file that a new game starts from instead of generating a random galaxy.
+There are three ways to make one:
-one:

 - "New scenario…" then "Blank canvas" gives you an empty map.
 - "New scenario…" then "A galaxy from the game": start a new game in Stellaris, save on day one, and open that save here.
-You get the game's layout, names and empires to edit.
+You get the game's own layout, names and empires to edit.
 - Pick any save and click "Open as scenario", or use File → "Export as scenario…".
-The save itself is left untouched.
+The original save remains unchanged.

-The file starts with a `# created by` line naming Forge's version.
-Saving an edited scenario from Forge or Paint a Galaxy adds Forge to that line, so it lists every tool and version that wrote the file.
+The file starts with a `# created by` line naming the Galaxy Forge version.
+Each time Galaxy Forge or Paint a Galaxy saves the file, it adds itself to that line, so the line lists every tool and version that wrote the file.

 ### The Paint a Galaxy checkbox

 Each route has a "For the Paint a Galaxy mod" checkbox, ticked by default.
+Stellaris has some limitations when loading hand-made galaxies, and the
-The game's generator has bugs with custom galaxies that the [Paint a Galaxy mod](https://steamcommunity.com/sharedfiles/filedetails/?id=3532904115) fixes.
-Keep the box ticked for any map you will play.
+[Paint a Galaxy mod](https://steamcommunity.com/sharedfiles/filedetails/?id=3532904115) fixes them.
+Keep the box ticked for any map you plan to play.
 Untick it only for a mod of your own.

-A save converted for the mod makes your capital your seat.
-Each fallen empire becomes a fallen empire zone at its old capital.
-The L-Cluster is left out, because the game adds its own.
+When a save is converted for the mod, your capital becomes your seat and each fallen empire becomes a fallen empire zone at its old capital.
+The L-Cluster is left out because the game adds its own.

 A scenario for the mod shows a "PaG" badge in the top bar.
-The badge warns when the mod isn't installed or isn't enabled.
+The badge warns you when the mod isn't installed or isn't enabled.

 ### What you can edit